White Sox vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez hopes to build on a six-game hitting streak in this matchup.
-During his last 10 games he is batting .513 with four doubles, two walks and 10 RBI.
+- Arraez hopes to build on a seven-game hitting streak in this matchup.
+During his last 10 outings he is batting .526 with four doubles, two walks and 10 RBI.

 Arraez Recent Games